 It’s our goal here to create a page that ranks for your chosen holiday, not just for this year, but every year after.

 Once you have your list primed for action, start to create the content for your page.

-This content needs to be evergreen and again, not include dates.
+This content needs to be, as always, high-quality, evergreen, and again, not include dates.
 This could be your brands stance on a particular holiday, a description of what you do, or just a seasonal message for your customers.

 You can take some great inspiration from your competition, most larger brands will have utilized this process, particularly for Black Friday & Cyber Monday, as these tend to draw in the biggest revenues.

 You will notice that the majority of these are omitting dates.